LonePawn/jschessboard/README.md

 board.setPiece('N', 'black', 'c6');
 ```
 Keep in mind that after you've set your pieces, you need to call the `draw` method in order to update the visual state of the board.

+#### Moving Pieces By Clicking On The Board

+Despite the fact that I didn't want to pollute the base library with methods for handling click-based interaction, it's actually pretty straightforward to get an (extremely basic), implementation going.
+I've provided an example in the
+`vendor` directory and included it in the sample `index.html` file as well.

 ### Requests and Contributions